Finalizing

 Adding a content block in the UI

-After adding the block to your documentation, generate a content draft with AI using the content editing toolbar:
+After adding the block to your validation report, generate a content draft with AI using the content editing toolbar:

-2. Enter an optional prompt to guide the output, then click Generate Content to compose a draft for review.
+2. Enter a custom prompt and click Send, or click Generate Content to compose a draft for review.

 3. Review the draft composed by the ValidMind AI Content Builder for accuracy and relevance, then: